We are reader-supported. Buying through any red colored link on our site may earn us commissions. Learn More.

 Helzberg is one of the oldest jewelry chains in America.
 They recently celebrated their hundredth anniversary, having opened their first store in Kansas in 1915.
 They steadily grew into a mid-Western force with 15 locations by 1958.

-From there, they grew steadily that by the end of the 90s, Helzberg had more than 200 locations around the United States.
+From there, they grew steadily, and by the end of the 1990s, Helzberg had more than 200 locations around the United States.
+In 1995 Berkshire Hathaway purchased Helzberg, which at the time, according to the New York Times, had 148 stores in 23 states.

 Helzberg has all the markings of a mall store.
 Bright, sterile interior with no luxurious ambiance (or any ambiance for that matter).